iterative/dvc.org/content/docs/command-reference/commit.md

 - It's always possible to manually execute the terminal command or source code used in a stage without DVC (outputs must be unprotected or removed first in certain cases, see `dvc unprotect`).
-Once a desirable result is reached, use `dvc add` or `dvc commit` as appropriate to update the `dvc.lock` or `.dvc` files and store changed data to the cache.
+Once the desired result is reached, use `dvc add` or `dvc commit` as appropriate to update the `dvc.lock` or `.dvc` files and store changed data to the cache.